shawlab-moffitt/Splice-Junction-Filter-Workflow/README.md

 # R/SpliceJxn_Subset.R

 Some project data, for example TCGA, has a mix of sample types (e.g. Tumor, Normal, Metastatic).
-This script allows the user to subset the junction data output from [Setp 1]() by a column of choice from the meta data.
+This script allows the user to subset the junction data output from [SpliceJxn_Workflow](https://github.com/shawlab-moffitt/Splice-Junction-Filter-Workflow/tree/main#rsplicejxn_workflowr) by a column of choice from the meta data.

 ## Input

-* **Junction_File:** A junction matrix output from Step 1
+* **Junction_File:** A junction matrix output from [SpliceJxn_Workflow](https://github.com/shawlab-moffitt/Splice-Junction-Filter-Workflow/tree/main#rsplicejxn_workflowr)
 * **Meta_File:** Meta data from the same project as the Junction_File
 * **Column_Name:** A desired column name from the meta data to subset the junction data based on (e.g. "tcga.cgc_sample_sample_type")